hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

     + difficult to get a list of binary descriptors, said 30 $\to$ more or less orthogonal to one another
     + solved by machine learning
   + training an autoencoder using 30 logistic units for the code layer
-    + instead of getting real valued for documents
+    + instead of getting real values for documents
     + getting binary code from word count documents
     + implementing logistic units in code layer $\to$ inefficient
-    + logistic unit used real value in their middle range $\to$ conveying as much as information as possible about the 2000 word counts
+    + logistic unit used real value in their middle range $\to$ conveying as much information as possible about the 2000 word counts
   + procedure
-    + first training w/ a stack of RBMs
+    + first, training w/ a stack of RBMs
-    + the unrolling these RBMs by using the transposes of the weight matrices for the decoder
+    + then unrolling these RBMs by using the transposes of the weight matrices for the decoder
-    + then fine-tuning w/ backpropagation
+    + last, fine-tuning w/ backpropagation
   + fine-tuning stage
     + adding noise to the inputs to the code units
     + noise forcing their activities to become bimodal in order to resist the effects of the noise